RLogik/whales/README.md

 - it may be necessary to install [**WSL2**](https://docs.microsoft.com/de-de/windows/wsl/wsl2-kernel#download-the-linux-kernel-update-package).
 - optionally, instead of the usual Docker app, [**Docker Edge**](https://docs.docker.com/docker-for-windows/edge-release-notes/) is recommended, as it is apparently faster.

+Open bash and call `dos2unix --version` to see if `dos2unix` is installed.
+If not, see <https://command-not-found.com/dos2unix>, <https://chocolatey.org/packages/dos2unix>, etc.

 ## Hello World Example ##